Kong/docs.konghq.com/app/konnect/getting-started/app-registration.md

 ## Summary and next steps

 In this topic, you:
-* Enabled application registration for the the API product version.
+* Enabled application registration for the API product version.
 * Created an application through the Dev Portal and registered it against your API product version.
 * Generated an API key for the application and made a call using this key